Leonardo-Boss/suckless-site/suckless.org/project_ideas.md

 ### goblin

-Write the most used unix userland commands in the new [Go language](http://golang.org) created by Google to form a robust base for future Unix-like userlands that do not suffer from the vulnerabilities that are common in C or C++ code.
-The minimum of commands that need to be implemented in Go are those found in [9base](http://tools.suckless.org/9base).
+Write the most useful unix userland commands in the new [Go language](http://golang.org) created by Google to form a robust base for future Unix-like userlands that do not suffer from the vulnerabilities that are common in C or C++ code.
+The minimum of commands that need to be implemented in Go are those found in [9base](http://tools.suckless.org/9base), with the exception of rc and awk which could be separated into a second project for another student.

 Having goblin would allow to migrate decent web frameworks like [werc](http://werc.cat-v.org) on a proper foundation.